LoGaNsF/react-example/README.md

 # ReactJS Example
-A usage example of ReactJS
+A usage example of ReactJS + Browserify + Babel + Gulp